 Modesty says her value is SO much more.
 Her value is in her soul, created to be a vessel of the Holy Spirit.
 Modesty isn’t about losing yourself; it’s about loving yourself.

 — Cami Hall (@joybyjesus) August 6, 2017

-So I want to hear from you.
-What preconceived notions do you have about modesty?
-Does it make you angry?
-Or do you feel valued by it?
+So, I want to hear from you.
+What does modesty mean to you?
+Why should it be important?
+Do you feel valued by it?
 Do you feel torn by feminism and God’s word?
-Inbox me your thoughts, I want to hear your struggles, and though I don’t have all the answers, I’m here to help you find them.
+Comment with your thoughts, I want to hear your struggles, and though I don’t have all the answers, I’m here to help you find them.